swlaschin/DomainModelingMadeFunctional/README.md

 * Run `build.cmd` or `build.sh` to download all the NuGet packages and compile the project
 * If that is not successful, you may need to install the [.NET SDK 4.6.1 from here](https://www.microsoft.com/en-us/download/details.aspx?id=49978)
-* If you have problems, please ask on the [PragProg forum for this book](https://forums.pragprog.com/forums/457)
+* If you have problems, please create an issue on this repo

-## More information and up-to-date code

-This code is likely to become out of date.
-For the latest code, see https://github.com/swlaschin/DomainModelingMadeFunctional